Maneth-k/Full-Stack-CRM-Application/README.md

 - The drag-and-drop Kanban with optimistic UI updates gives the app a genuinely responsive feel — the `@dnd-kit` library made this achievable without heavy boilerplate.
 - Using Mongoose aggregation pipelines for the dashboard kept the analytics logic on the database tier where it belongs, rather than pulling all records and computing in Node.js.
 - The debounced search with server-side filtering keeps the API efficient and avoids client-side filtering of potentially large datasets.
+- **Stale Lead Detection** is a clean example of pure client-side date math paired with a backend side-effect (touching `updatedAt` on note creation) to create a self-resetting workflow automation — no cron jobs or extra DB queries required.
+- Integrating **Upstash** for rate limiting was straightforward and avoids the need to run a local Redis instance, keeping the dev environment simple.

 **What could be improved:**
 - **Testing**: the project has no automated test suite (unit or integration).
 Adding Jest + Supertest for the API and Vitest + React Testing Library for the UI would significantly improve confidence in the codebase.